cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/json_flags.md

   items of parts with this flag are automatically added as component to the vehicle start construction.
 - `INTERNAL` Can only be installed on a part with `CARGO` flag.
-- `KITCHEN` Acts as a kitchen unit and heat source for crafting.
 - `LIGHT`
 - `LOCKABLE_CARGO` Cargo containers that are able to have a lock installed.
 - `MOUNTABLE` Player can fire mounted weapons from here.